 Transfer students entering CSU in a Fall term with an A.S. degree from a community college and appropriate coursework (two semesters of calculus-based physics and three semesters of calculus) can generally expect to complete a Physics major at CSU in five semesters (with one semester of planned undergraduate leave, in the spring of the second year).

 Students who have completed an A.S. from a Colorado community college and satisfied all the requirements for the Colorado community college articulation agreement need only 60 credits at CSU.
-Graduation is possible in four semesters following a plan such as the one described in the chart to the right.
+Graduation is possible in four semesters.

 Minor in Physics